Project Description

 We study how political elites acquire information on inequality, how they process it, and how they make decisions on redistributional policies.
 To determine how political elites make policy decisions, especially across different political systems, is a fundamental challenge for researchers in the social sciences.
 We take on this challenge by employing survey and experimental research designs.

-Our project focuses on three decision-making features: 1. policy-relevant information and its ability to change preferences; 2. demands of the electorate in elite decision-making; and 3. cognitive decision-making models employed by politicians when they choose among policy alternatives.
+The first part of our project focuses on three decision-making features: 1. policy-relevant information and its ability to change preferences; 2. demands of the electorate in elite decision-making; and 3. cognitive decision-making models employed by politicians when they choose among policy alternatives.
+In the second part of the project, we investigate whether politicians and citizens have different perceptions of a fair distribution of income and wealth.
+This line of enquiry is linked to more detailed questions about the extent to which these perceptions are shaped by fundamental normative preferences and how these preferences influence policy-making.

 Background